mwebb33/slab_application_examples/sld1-overview/index.md

 ### Cloud Service

-The temperature and humidity values measured by the Thunderboard Sense 2 development kit.
-Values are trasmitted via BLE from the data sender device to the data collector environment.
+The Thunderboard Sense 2 development kit measure the temperature and humidity values.
+These values are transmitted via BLE from the data sender device to the data collector environment.

-The measured environment data are transferred to the cloud service via Ethernet connection.
+The measured environment data are transferred to the cloud service via an Ethernet connection.

-The trasmitted values can be visualised on the graphical interface of the cloud service.
+The transmitted values can be visualized on the graphical interface of the cloud service.

 ![AEP](doc/example/dweet.png)